fisher-alice/johnny-five-wiki/Temperature.md

 ## Events

-- **change** The "change" event is emitted whenever the value of the temperature changes more then the threshold value allows.
+- **change** The "change" event is emitted whenever the value of the temperature changes.

 - **data** The "data" event is fired as frequently as the user defined `freq` will allow in milliseconds. ("data" replaced the "read" event)